Syndrome decoding by quantum approximate optimization

-In this paper we will define two cost Hamiltonians according to the generator or parity-check matrices for the QAOA decoding of a classical or quantum code.
-The generator-based Hamiltonian is similar to that in~\cite{MKAW19}, following the idea in~\cite{BB89}.
-The check-based Hamiltonian is involved with two terms: one for parity-check satisfaction and the other for error weight.
-A low-weight error that matches all the parity checks is preferred.
-We introduce two parameters to adjust the proportion of these two terms.
-In both Hamiltonians, the formulations are more complicated in the quantum case due to the notion of generalized Hamming weight for Pauli errors.
+In this paper, we propose two reward Hamiltonians for the QAOA decoding of classical or quantum codes, based on their generator or parity-check matrices.
+The generator-based Hamiltonian is similar to that in \cite{MKAW19}, following the concept introduced by Bruck and Blaum \cite{BB89}.
+On the other hand, the check-based Hamiltonian incorporates two essential terms: one for ensuring parity-check satisfaction and the other for managing error weight.
+We aim to favor low-weight errors that satisfy all the parity checks.
+To strike a balance between these two terms, we introduce two parameters that can be adjusted accordingly.
+Both Hamiltonians are more intricate when applied to quantum codes due to the consideration of generalized Hamming weight for Pauli errors.

-We remark that the QAOA decoding of a quantum code is degenerate.
-In~\cite{LP19}, Liu and Poulin engineered an objective function for a neural network to have a few low-weight degenerate errors so that their neural network decoder is able to return degenerate errors~\cite{LP19}.
-In contrast, the QAOA decoding starts with an equally-weighted superposition of all solutions.
-Because of the designed cost Hamiltonian, a degenerate error of comparable weight will appear in the output distribution of the QAOA with comparable probability.
+In \cite{LP19}, Liu and Poulin devised an objective function to train a neural network that incorporates the notion of degenerate decoding.
+This is achievable during the training process because the trained errors can be referenced in backward propagation.
+In contrast, the QAOA decoding approach commences with an equally-weighted superposition of all potential solutions.
+By utilizing the designed reward Hamiltonian, QAOA naturally generates degenerate errors of comparable weight, which subsequently emerge in the output distribution with comparable probabilities.
+As a result, QAOA inherently possesses the ability to output degenerate errors.

-Finally, we simulate the level-$p$ QAOA decoding of the classical $[7,4,3]$ Hamming code, the unique $[[5,1,3]]$ quantum code, and the $[[9,1,3]]$ Shor code~\cite{Shor95} for $p\leq 4$.
-We show that the level-$4$ check-based QAOA decoding of the $[7,4,3]$ Hamming code matches the optimal maximum-likelihood decoding.
-The parity-check matrix of the $[7,4,3]$ Hamming code is pretty dense, so we may expect that the check-based QAOA decoding performs well for larger codes with sparse parity-check matrices.
+Finally, we conduct simulations of the level-$p$ QAOA decoding for three different codes: the classical $[7,4,3]$ Hamming code \cite{Ham50}, the unique $[[5,1,3]]$ quantum code \cite{BDSW96,LMPZ96}, and the $[[9,1,3]]$ Shor code \cite{Shor95}, with $p\leq 4$.
+Notably, we demonstrate that the level-$4$ check-based QAOA decoding of the $[7,4,3]$ Hamming code aligns with the optimal maximum-likelihood decoding.
+Considering the parity-check matrix of the $[7,4,3]$ Hamming code, which is relatively dense, we anticipate that the check-based QAOA decoding might perform well for larger codes with sparse parity-check matrices.
 For the quantum case, the generator matrix of the $[[5,1,3]]$ code is dense.
-The level-$4$ generator-based QAOA decoding of the $[[5,1,3]]$ code, based on the generalized weight, matches the optimal maximum-likelihood decoding.
+Nevertheless, we find that the level-$4$ generator-based QAOA decoding of the $[[5,1,3]]$ code successfully matches the optimal maximum-likelihood decoding.